| |

 New South Wales Premier Mike Baird has rejected calls to ban humerous slogans on the Wicked Campervans fleet, saying:

-is not welcome in Byron Shire could be erected at Byron Shire entry points, and the vans could be banned from council caravan parks.
-Meanwhile the annual Australian music festival Splendour in the Grass , held near Byron Bay, has also
+welcome in Byron Shire could be erected at Byron Shire entry points, and the vans could be banned from council caravan parks.
+Meanwhile the annual Australian music festival Splendour in the Grass , held near Byron Bay, has also taken a

 Liberal